Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Routing, Scheduling, and Risk Minimization

-A task requirement function is a binary function of similar structure as (\ref{eqn:task_requirement_function}).
-The logical operators \(\geq\), \(\land\), and \(\lor\) are `greater than', `and', and `or' that return 1 if their conditions are satisfied, and 0 otherwise.
-Note that there can be an arbitrary number of \(\land\) and \(\lor\), theoretically. \(\alpha_a\) is the capability \(a\) of the agent team.
-Depending on whether the capability is cumulative, we can compute \(\alpha_a\) according to (\ref{eqn:task_input}).
-An example of non-cumulative capabilities is the speed limit of a team.
-It equals the speed of the slowest moving agent in the team. \(\gamma_a\) reflects the task requirement on capability \(a\), and is modeled as a random variable with a known distribution.
+A task requirement function is a binary function of a similar structure as \eqref{eqn:task_requirement_function}.
+The logical operators \(\geq\), \(\land\), and \(\lor\) are `greater than or equal to', `and', and `or' that return 1 if their conditions are satisfied, and 0 otherwise. \(\gamma_{1 a}\) describes the task \(1\)'s requirement on capability \(a\), and is modeled as a random variable with a known distribution.
+We define \(\gamma_{1 a} = 0\) if it does not appear in \eqref{eqn:task_requirement_function}.
+Note that \eqref{eqn:task_requirement_function} is an example of a task that requires four types of capabilities.
+In practice, there can be an arbitrary number of \(\land\) and \(\lor\), theoretically.

+\(\alpha_a\) is the capability \(a\) of the agent team. \(y_{k i}\) is the number of agents at task \(i \in M\) with species \(k \in V\). \(r_{k i}\) is binary and indicates whether there is an agent with species \(k \in V\) at task \(i \in M\).
+Depending on whether the capability is cumulative, we can compute \(\alpha_a\) according to \eqref{eqn:task_input}.
+An example of noncumulative capabilities is the speed limit of a team.
+It equals the speed of the slowest moving agent in the team.

 The requirement to drive these functions to 1 could be satisfied with appropriate team formation planning.
-In our model, this requirement can be encoded as linear constraints \cite{fu2020heterogeneous}.
-In this representation, the only part that could introduces non-convexity is the logic \(\lor\) which takes the union of two feasible regions.
-Reducing the number of \(\lor\) is desired as it facilitates the optimization.
-Therefore, the representation is \highlightforreview{closer to convex} than a simple enumeration of role decomposition.
+This requirement constraint can be encoded as linear constraints according to \cite{fu2020heterogeneous}.
+Note that the only part that could introduce non-convexity is the logic \(\lor\), which takes the union of two feasible regions.
+Reducing the number of \(\lor\) operators is desired as it facilitates the optimization.

-With the stochasticity in task requirements and agent capabilities, the goal is to determine the optimal task schedule for a selected set of agents, such that the energy, time, and path constraints are satisfied, and the energy cost and the risk of task's non-completion are jointly minimized.
+With stochasticity in task requirements and agent capabilities, the goal is to determine the optimal task schedule for a selected set of agents, such that the energy, time, and path constraints are satisfied, and the energy cost and risk of the task's non-completion are jointly minimized.

+The task is considered complex for two reasons.
+First, the logic \(\lor\) operator results in multiple decompositions.
+Secondly, there is no fixed way to decompose the requirements in \eqref{eqn:task_requirement_function} into single-agent elemental tasks; instead, they are optimized together with the assignment and scheduling problem.

+There are inter-schedule dependencies between tasks since the overall time cost for one agent to achieve one task depends on the schedule of other agents.
+For example, if one agent delays its work at another task and arrives late at the current task, the time cost increases for all agents at the current task.